stevedonovan/moi/readme.md

 rights over effectively a whole fleet of remote machines, so by default, non-sudo `moi` basically just lets users list keys.
 However, the administrator can define new commands (aliases) which _can_ be used by non-privileged use of `moi`.
+(If using TLS, all operations should be via `sudo` since we must keep our certificates private.)

 It's recommended to immediately create the "all" _group_. "all" is considered special, because `moi` will use it to map addresses to names when displaying